Elon Musk scales back Dogecoin hype while DOGE price rebounds 23% By Cointelegraph - Up News Info

 Elon Musk scales back Dogecoin hype while DOGE price rebounds 23%

-Hours ahead of Elon Musk’s appearance on Saturday Night Live, the Tesla (NASDAQ:) CEO appeared intent on cooling the flurry of hype he’d created around the meme cryptocurrency Dogecoin (DOGE).
+Hours ahead of Elon Musk’s appearance on Saturday Night Live, the Tesla (NASDAQ:) CEO appeared intent on cooling the flurry of hype he had created around the meme cryptocurrency Dogecoin (DOGE).

-Months of light-hearted build-up lead to a sobering punchline on Thursday, as Musk reminded TMZ viewers that cryptocurrency investments remained speculative.
-Responding to whether he thought Dogecoin was made less valuable by the fact of its inflationary supply, Musk conceded that this was the case, adding:
+Months of light-hearted build-up led to a sobering punchline on Thursday, as Musk reminded his Twitter followers that cryptocurrency investments remained speculative.
+Musk reposted a TMZ interview from February, in which he responded to whether he thought Dogecoin was made less valuable by the fact of its inflationary supply.
+Musk conceded that this was the case at the time, adding:

 Fusion Media or anyone involved with Fusion Media will not accept any liability for loss or damage as a result of reliance on the information including data, quotes, charts and buy/sell signals contained within this website.
 Please be fully informed regarding the risks and costs associated with trading the financial markets, it is one of the riskiest investment forms possible.